kyma-project/cloud-manager/docs/user/resources/README.md

 # Cloud Manager Custom Resources

-This is a list of Cloud Manager's custom resources.
+This is a list of Cloud Manager's custom resources (CRs).

 * IP Range
   * [IpRange CR](#iprange-cr)